CoolTableNerd/PCC_Day1/README.md

 I haven't practiced coding or python in....lets just say a long time.
 Today im starting out with remembering the basics - printing, user inputs, github commits - for a refresher.

-I was shocked to see Repl.it rebranded to an ai coding website as that's where i used to go to practice my Python (that should tell you how long it's been), so im using trust worthy VS Code.
+I was shocked to see Repl.it rebrand to an ai coding website as that's where i used to go to practice my Python (that should tell you how long it's been), so im using trust worthy VS Code.

 I am studying from Python Crash Course by Eric Matthes -- it's broken up in 2 parts (Basics and Projects) -- of course i'm starting with the basics, but i may skip over some topics like instillation, variables, data types as i still remain comfortable with those.